ODEP - Office of Disability Employment Policy

 But employees are not the only ones to benefit from such a work culture.
 Workplace practices inclusive of people with disabilitieswhether they happen to be obvious to the eye or notcan deliver numerous bottom-line advantages, including greater productivity, reduced insurance costs, and improved employee retention and morale.
 Furthermore, by sending a clear message about their company's commitment to an inclusive workplace, federal contractors covered by Section 503 of the Rehabilitation Act may encourage people with mental health conditions to self-identify as people with disabilities.

-A number of resources are available to help ensure that employers’ disability-related policies and practices take into consideration the needs of people with mental health conditions.
+A number of resources are available to help ensure that disability-related policies and practices in the workplace take into consideration the needs of people with mental health conditions.
 These include the following:

 - Accommodation Ideas for Mental Health Impairments: Guidance from the Job Accommodation Network (JAN) on workplace supports for employees with mental health impairments.

-- Workplaces That Thrive: A guide developed by the Substance Abuse and Mental Health Services Administration for employers interested in fostering mental health-friendly workplaces.
+- A Mental Health Friendly Workplace: A guide developed by the Substance Abuse and Mental Health Services Administration for employers interested in fostering mental health-friendly workplaces.

 - Accommodating Employees with Mental Health Disabilities in Higher Education: An archive of an Employer Assistance and Resource Network on Disability Inclusion (EARN) webinar hosted in partnership with the Higher Education Recruitment Consortium (HERC); although geared toward colleges and universities, the information presented applies to employers in all industries.

 - Boston University Center for Psychiatric Rehabilitation Resources for Potential and Current Workers: Resources designed to directly assist individuals with psychiatric disabilities consider, get, and retain employment.